What tips would you give testers on how to ask better questions?

 Context is important too.
 Specificity combined with knowledge of the product/scenario you are asking about should be formulated in a way that speaks to the underlying problem.
 Exploring the cause-and-effect nature of the issue helps to expose the root cause.

 Here is a quick primer to get you started asking the right questions.

-- Be specific – The idea is to plan your questions towards what you want to get out of them.
+Be specific – The idea is to plan your questions toward what you want to get out of them.
 Too generic and it will take too long to get an answer.